apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 # Lab Video

-If you like to learn by watching, here is a short video on creating a reverse proxy using Open API Specification - [https://www.youtube.com/watch?v=3XBG9QOUPzg](https://www.youtube.com/watch?v=3XBG9QOUPzg)
+If you like to learn by watching, here is a short video on creating a reverse proxy using an Open API Specification - [https://youtu.be/3XBG9QOUPzg](https://youtu.be/3XBG9QOUPzg)

 # Earn Extra-points